gpustack/gpustack/docs/upgrade.md

 2. Update the system service (systemd, launchd, or Windows) init script to reflect the arguments passed to the installation script.
 3. Restart the GPUStack service.

+### Linux and macOS

-For example, to upgrade GPUStack to the latest version on a Linux system:
+For example, to upgrade GPUStack to the latest version on a Linux system and MacOS:

 ```bash
 curl -sfL https://get.gpustack.ai | <EXISTING_INSTALL_ENV> sh -s - <EXISTING_GPUSTACK_ARGS>